lindsaykwardell/starcomgame.com/rules/play/command.md

 - You can only build a number of stations in a system equal to the number of development counters in that system.
 If a system only has one development counter, it can only have one station.
 - You can only build a number of ships equal to the total number of developments you control.
-- You cannot build a ship or station in a system that is under siege (see [Siege](/etc/additional-rules.html#siege)).
-The exception is your starting system, which can always build ships (but not stations).
+- You cannot build a ship or station in a system that is under siege (see [Siege](/etc/additional-rules.html#siege)) or in a system where combat has taken place since your last turn, and opposing ships are still in the system.
+The exception is your starting system, where you can always build ships (but not stations).

 ## Develop Systems